Sight word: Rationale

 Sight words account for a large percentage (up to 75%) of the words used in beginning children's print materials.
 The advantage for children being able to recognize sight words automatically is that a beginning reader will be able to identify the majority of words in a beginning text before they even attempt to read it; therefore, allowing the child to concentrate on meaning and comprehension as they read without having to stop and decode every single word.
 Advocates of whole-word instruction believe that being able to recognize a large number of sight words gives students a better start to learning to read.

 Recognizing sight words automatically is said to be advantageous for beginning readers because many of these words have unusual spelling patterns, cannot be sounded out using basic phonics knowledge and cannot be represented using pictures.
 For example, the word "was" does not follow a usual spelling pattern, as the middle letter "a" makes an /ɒ~ʌ/ sound and the final letter "s" makes a /z/ sound, nor can the word be associated with a picture clue since it denotes an abstract state (existence).
-Another example, is the word "said", it breaks the phonetic rule of ai normally makes the long a sound, ay.
+Another example is the word "said".
+It breaks the phonetic rule that ai normally makes the long a sound, ay.
 In this word it makes the short e sound of eh.
 The word "said" is pronounced as /s/ /e/ /d/.
 The word "has" also breaks the phonetic rule of s normally making the sss sound, in this word the s makes the z sound, /z/."
 The word is then pronounced /h/ /a/ /z/.

 However, a 2017 study in England compared teaching with phonics vs. teaching whole written words and concluded that phonics is more effective, saying "our findings suggest that interventions aiming to improve the accuracy of reading aloud and/or comprehension in the early stages of learning should focus on the systematicities present in print-to-sound relationships, rather than attempting to teach direct access to the meanings of whole written words".

 Most advocates of sight-words believe children should memorize the words.
 However, some educators say a more efficient method is to teach them by using an explicit phonics approach, perhaps by using a tool such as Elkonin boxes.
 As a result, the words form part of the students sight vocabulary, are readily accessible and aid in learning other words containing similar sounds.